ig33kmor3/aws-eks-workshop/README.md

 ## Containerize Tomcat Web Application - Lab 3

-Securely, containerize a Java Spring Boot MVC application with Tomcat Servlet for deployment into the cluster
+Securely containerize a Java Spring Boot MVC application with Tomcat Servlet for deployment into the cluster.
+Push containerized application to AWS Elastic Container Registry (ECR).

 ## Deploying Application to EKS Cluster - Lab 4

+Deploy the above containerized application from ECR into the newly formed EKS cluster.

 ## Update Deployment on EKS Cluster - Lab 5

+Update the containerized application by adding additional airports then containerize a new version for upload to ECR.